Skip to content

 4. Ethical Relativism

-Finally, ethical relativism posits that what is considered ‘right’ varies by culture and individual perspectives.
+Finally, ethical relativism suggests that what is considered ‘right’ varies by culture and individual perspectives.
 Mediation, especially in multicultural contexts, brings ethical relativism to the fore.
 We’re often mediating between parties with fundamentally different values, and while ethical relativism encourages open-mindedness, it also highlights the importance of not imposing our own values or cultural biases onto the process.
 At the same time, as mediators, we may need to subtly encourage parties to reflect on their ethical positions without overtly influencing their beliefs.

 The mediator’s challenge: Balancing neutrality and ethics